Renal Diet Food List

 Renal Diet Food List – Red Grapes

-Red grapes are not only sumptuous, but they also deliver a load of nutrition in a small package.
+Red grapes are not only sumptuous but also deliver a load of nutrition in a small package.

 These delicious fruits are kidney-friendly, containing half a serving (75 grams).